 Modern data centre operations consume huge amounts of energy.
 One recent report estimates that they will consume one-fifth of the world’s electricity by 2025[i]. uninterruptible power supplies, as major equipment items, contribute significantly to this demand; accordingly, any strategy that improves their UPS energy efficiency will have a major impact on both sustainable and cost-saving within data centre solutions.

 Firstly, the topology is inherently more efficient.
-Even at optimal, near full load conditions, transformer-based UPS designs remain well below 95 percent – and as the load reduces towards 25 percent, efficiency approaches just over 85 percent.
-By contrast, the MF1500 DPA can achieve efficiencies up to 97.4% VFI, reducing environmental impact, optimising PUE measures and delivering significant financial savings in energy and cooling costs.
+Even at optimal, near full load conditions, transformer-based UPS power designs remain well below 95 percent – and as the load reduces towards 25 percent, efficiency approaches just over 85 percent.
+By contrast, the Kohler MF1500 DPA can achieve efficiencies up to 97.4% VFI, reducing environmental impact, optimising PUE measures and delivering significant financial savings in energy and cooling costs.

 However, the benefits extend further; the considerable size and weight reductions achieved by transformerless UPS designs mean that complete UPS solutions can be implemented as small, rack-mounting modules rather than as large, monolithic units.

 By contrast, a monolithic UPS system typically has to be significantly oversized for future-proofing.
-Additionally, N+1 redundancy must be implemented using two complete UPS power systems, so neither can ever be more than 50 percent loaded even in the best case.
+Additionally, N+1 redundancy must be implemented using two complete UPS power supply systems, so neither can ever be more than 50 percent loaded even in the best case.
 These factors force the monolithic system to work with low loads, where efficiency drops away sharply.

-Designed with a clear goal in mind, the PowerWAVE MF1500 DPA modular UPS system is designed to define that reliability does not require excess, and high power can exist alongside efficient use of energy.
+Designed with a clear goal in mind, the Kohler MF1500 DPA modular UPS system is designed to define that reliability does not require excess, and high power can exist alongside efficient use of energy.
 The new modular UPS system combines proven Decentralised Parallel Architecture (DPA™) technology with the latest advances in components and software.
 This includes high performance materials for the coils core and its smart mechanical cooling design for booster and inverter sinks, reducing heat loss and extending the component lifetime.